-STC ratings matter because they are objective measurements.
+An STC rating matters because it’s not a subjective measurement.
 A specific method is used to calculate how much sound of various pitches passes through a partition.
 A brick wall will stop more sound than a paper wall – that’s obvious.
 However, if you’re unfamiliar with a certain type of material, such as the types of acrylic, it’s less obvious.
 That’s when STC ratings help.

 Which Materials Have Higher STC Ratings?

-Acrylic inserts have a lower rating than laminated glass, which is why we use laminated glass in our soundproof window inserts.
+Acoustic grade acrylic inserts have a lower STC rating than acoustic grade laminated glass.
 In other words, acrylic stops less sound from passing through than laminated glass.
 Why?
 Essentially, it depends on how dense the material is.
 The denser it is, the harder for sound waves to pass through.
 Brick is denser than paper.
 Laminated glass is twice as dense as acrylic.
 That’s why brick stops more than paper and laminated glass blocks more than acrylic.